orfid-co-uk/orfid-platform/README.md

 # Orfid

-Orfid is a public-interest reporting platform designed to help individuals securely document concerns about public services, public authorities, and institutional conduct — without asserting truth, blame, or outcome.
+Orfid is a public interest reporting platform designed to help individuals securely document concerns about public services, public authorities, and institutional conduct without asserting truth, blame, or outcome.

 The platform exists to preserve information, context, and evidence in a procedurally neutral way, so that concerns can be recorded responsibly and examined by humans, not decided by systems.

----

 ## Why Orfid Exists